 What is the Eligibility for the NAAC Accreditation?

-The eligibility criteria for getting NAAC accreditation is quite simple yet very strict.
+As per NAAC,the eligibility criteria for getting NAAC accreditation are quite simple yet very strict.

 The Universities and Colleges that want to get successfully accredited by NAAC need to fit into the given NAAC accreditation criteria.